-The Lenovo ThinkPad X390 is a compact and reliable business laptop known for its performance, portability, and durability.
-However, like any electronic device, it may encounter issues from time to time, one of which is the “not charging” problem.
-In this comprehensive review, we will delve into the possible causes of the Lenovo ThinkPad X390 not charging, troubleshooting steps to resolve the issue, preventive measures, and user experiences.
+Lenovo ThinkPad X390 is the mainstays of the compact and reliable business laptop.
+It has got the features of performance, portability, and durability.
+Nonetheless, like any electronic device, it might have problems sometimes, the most common is the ‘not charging’ issue.
+In this detailed review, we will unpack the reasons of Lenovo ThinkPad X390 not charging, the ways to fix the issue, the precautions, and other people’s experiences.

-2. Faulty Battery: If the battery is defective or degraded, it may not hold a charge or accept power from the AC adapter.
+Battery Problem: The battery might be already dead or it can be so old that it does not hold a charge or receive power from the AC adapter.

-To diagnose and resolve the “not charging” issue on the Lenovo ThinkPad X390, follow these troubleshooting steps:
+In order to identify and fix the “not charging” issue on Lenovo ThinkPad X390, please take these troubleshooting steps:

 1. Check Power Source and Connections